-Wainfan has been involved in all phases of project management from conception through flight-testing, and consulted for various vehicle projects.
-Over his 40-year career, he has participated in the design of 27 different types of successful aircraft.
+Wainfan has been involved in all phases of project management from conception through flight-testing, and has consulted for a wide range of vehicle and aviation projects.

 Wainfan earned his M.S. in Aerospace Engineering from the University of Michigan (1978) and a B.S. in Mechanical and Aerospace Engineering from Cornell University (1977).